-Tuscany has famously provided the backdrop for many movies and has been chosen by numerous film directors as the perfect film set- from Virzi's Livorno to Benigni's Prato and Zeffirelli's San Gimignano, as well as many, many more.
-As a consequence, film tourism plays an important role in the local economy.
-Here are a few cinema tours to visit some of the most famous Tuscan film locations.
+Tuscany has famously been used as a backdrop for many movies, a region often considered the perfect film set by numerous film directors.
+From Virzi's Livorno to Benigni's Prato and Zeffirelli's San Gimignano, these films have generated a form of tourism that plays an important role in the local economy.
+Follow a few cinema tours to visit some of the most famous Tuscan film locations.

-Of course, it's impossible to consider taking a tour of Tuscany without also thinking of the culinary treats and traditional local produce along the way.
-This is a region famous all over the world for its olive oil and extraordinary wines.
-Very often, the region's Wine & Food Routes travel through areas which film-lovers will also recognise.
-For a tour that takes in both delicious food and wine and also cinema, go to Tuscany: famous films and traditional gastronomy for hungry cinema-goers.
+It’s impossible to tour Tuscany without considering the culinary treats and traditional local produce along the way.
+This region is famous all over the world for its olive oil and exceptional wines.
+Very often, the region's 'Wine & Food Routes' travel through areas that film lovers of all kinds will recognize.
+For a tour that combines delicious food, wine and cinema, head to Tuscany: famous films and traditional gastronomy for hungry cinema-goers.

 Finally, younger film lovers may enjoy the 'Shadow of the Volturi' package, which tours the set of Stephanie Meyer's famous Twilight saga, starring Robert Pattinson and Kristen Stewart.
 Why not visit Montepulciano, the set of New Moon, or take the New Moon in Montepulciano tour.